 COURT OF PROTECTION

 Serjeants’ Inn is at the cutting-edge of the law concerning decision making for those lacking capacity.
-Our Court of Protection team, led by Michael Mylonas QC, is highly ranked by the independent legal directory, Chambers & Partners, which describes Serjeants’ Inn as “the strongest chambers for serious medical treatment cases in the Court of Protection in terms of the number of experienced counsel and the amount of work they undertake.”
+Our Court of Protection team, led by Michael Mylonas KC and Sophia Roper KC, is highly ranked by the independent legal directories, which describe Serjeants’ Inn as a “go-to set for Court of Protection matters” (The Legal 500) with “a very impressive track record of handling the leading and most publicised cases in the area” (Chambers & Partners).

-Our expertise in this area is underlined by the fact that we write and edit the only comprehensive legal text book in this field, Medical Treatment: Decisions and the Law.
-The third edition, edited by Christopher Johnston QC, was published in November 2016 and was written by 23 members of Serjeants’ Inn.
+Our expertise in this area is underlined by the fact that we write and edit the only comprehensive legal textbook in this field, Medical Treatment: Decisions and the Law.
+The fourth edition is edited by Christopher Johnston KC and Sophia Roper KC and was written by a team of 27 members of Serjeants’ Inn.
+We also publish a blog, the UK Medical Decision Law Blog and have a Medical Treatment: Decisions and the Law podcast.

-We have been instructed in a number of the key cases over the last 12 months or so, including:
+We have been instructed in a number of key cases including:

 - Briggs: Conrad Hallin appeared for the NHS Trust and CCG in this seminal case determining the limits of s21A of the Mental Capacity Act (MCA) before the Vice President of the Court of Protection.

-- King’s College Hospital NHS Foundation Trust v (1) C (2) V [2016] COPLR 50: Michael Horne QC acted for the NHS trust and Katie Gollop QC was instructed by the Official Solicitor in this notorious case concerning a socialite who had ‘lost her sparkle’ and was held to have capacity to refuse life-sustaining treatment.
+- King’s College Hospital NHS Foundation Trust v (1) C (2) V [2016] COPLR 50: Michael Horne KC acted for the NHS trust and Katie Gollop KC was instructed by the Official Solicitor in this notorious case concerning a socialite who had ‘lost her sparkle’ and was held to have capacity to refuse life-sustaining treatment.

 Medical treatment decisions

-For over 25 years Serjeants’ Inn has been at the forefront of the law relating to medical treatment decisions for those lacking capacity.
-Since Re F (sterilisation) in 1990, tenants have appeared in some of the seminal medical ethical cases that have developed the law relating to capacity and consent to treatment.
-From the first PVS treatment withdrawal case of Bland in 1993 through to the recent widely reported case of Re M (withdrawal of treatment in a minimally conscious state).
-Our barristers are leaders in the field of ‘right to die’ cases, including appearing in the first Human Rights case heard under the Mental Capacity Act.
+For over 30 years Serjeants’ Inn has been at the forefront of the law relating to medical treatment decisions for those lacking capacity.
+Since Re F (sterilisation) in 1990, tenants have appeared in some of the seminal medical ethical cases that have developed the law relating to capacity and consent to treatment, from the first PVS treatment withdrawal case of Bland in 1993 through to the recent widely reported case of Re M (withdrawal of treatment in a minimally conscious state).
+Our barristers are leaders in the field of “right to die” cases, including appearing in the first Human Rights case heard under the Mental Capacity Act 2005.

 The strength and depth of the team makes us the set of choice for many NHS Trusts and the Official Solicitor’s office when complex and emergency medical cases arise.